Octopus9589/OctopusLabs-Django/README.md

 ## 3. The application should auto scale​ based on cpu usage.
-Both the web server (e.g.
-Nginx) and the chosen wsgi should scale independently.
+Both the web server (e.g.Nginx) and the chosen wsgi should scale independently.

 autoscaler is added with the scaler.yaml file for the wsgi app deployment (helm-charts/django-app/templates/scaler.yaml)

 For the nginx (from nginx ingress), we can use the smilar configuration for the deployment.

-## 4. Application needs to include a secret key​ to communicate with a hypothetical external
-service (e.g. Stripe).
+## 4. Application needs to include a secret key​ to communicate with a hypothetical external service (e.g. Stripe).
 Please demonstrate storing this secret inside the cluster and then using it from inside the Django app.

 I use https://github.com/dj-stripe/dj-stripe django app and configure it with environment variables.